Evolution in CXL

 The original CXL procedure was the Dresden protocol, which involved a simple cross-linking procedure using riboflavin 3mW/cm2 of energy for 30 minutes.
 There soon followed the Athens/Cretan protocol in which photorefractive surgery is used to change the shape of the cone and then afterwards freezing the shape of the cornea with cross-linking in order to maintain this change.

-Other variations of technique include epi-off CXL, where the cross-linking is performed through the corneal epithelium to provide greater patient comfort and less postoperative pain and a lower risk of infection.
+Other variations of technique include epi-on CXL, where the cross-linking is performed through the corneal epithelium to provide greater patient comfort and less postoperative pain and a lower risk of infection.
 However, the procedure appears to have the disadvantage that the cross-linking doesn’t penetrate as deeply, even when the CXL is accelerated.
 More recent times have seen the advent of customised CXL in which only the weakened cornea undergoes cross-linking.

 There has also been an evolution of riboflavin from the standard dextran solution to riboflavin plus hydroxypropyl methylcellulose (HPMC) hypotonic saline solution, which induces much less